bartdag/pylinkvalidator/README.rst

                           Username to use with basic HTTP authentication -p PASSWORD, --password=PASSWORD
-                          Password to use with basic HTTP authentication -t TYPES, --types=TYPES
+                          Password to use with basic HTTP authentication -D HEADER, --header=HEADER
+                          custom header of the form Header: Value (repeat for multiple headers)
+      -t TYPES, --types=TYPES
                           Comma-separated values of tags to look for when crawling a site.
 Default (and supported types):